 Our intensive regional graduate tracking informed our approach to a national policy to ensure healthcare workers are placed in areas of greatest need.
 The availability of skilled healthcare workers is still a major challenge in Tanzania, especially in rural areas.
 The Tanzanian government places all healthcare workers in health facilities.
 Without a standardized process for modelling staff needs at various health facilities, placements often do not match health facility needs.
 Placements also do not take into account the likelihood of a graduate to work in a place far away from his or her hometown or desired city of residence.
 This results in nearly 50% of graduates nationwide failing to report to their assigned facility or leaving within the first few months5, contrasted with 96% of Touch-supported graduates who remain actively working in Tanzanian healthcare institutions.

 Touch is supporting the national government in optimizing the distribution of the country’s scarce healthcare workforce.
 We have adapted the World Health Organization’s Workload Indicators of Staffing Need (WISN) tool for use in Tanzania.
 The WISN tool provides a systematic method for calculating healthcare worker requirements based on each facility’s workload.

 Through our deep understanding of Tanzania’s healthcare worker needs and policies, we have also developed a Priority and Optimization Analysis (POA) tool based on the WISN tool.
 POA allows the Tanzanian government to prioritize a health facility’s staffing needs based on its budget and the limited healthcare worker supply.
-We have tested the WISN and POA tools in two districts and are currently assisting the Tanzanian government as they evaluate integration within their existing practices.
+We have tested the WISN and POA tools in six regions and are currently assisting the Tanzanian government as they evaluate integration within their existing practices.

 5Tanzanian Ministry of Health and Social Welfare.
 Posted Staff Tracking Report, 2007-2010.